Linguage/AI-Rosseta/LexFirdmanInCN/62-DonaldKnuth.md

-and and and then i I found the from from parents I learned the idea of of altruist to other people as being more important than then when I get out of stuff myself I you know that I need to I need to be happy enough enough in order to be able to speed up service but I thought but I you know but I I came to a philosophy for finally that that I phrased as point eight is enough there was a TV show once called hate is enough which was about a you know somebody had eight kids but but I I say point a is enough which means if I can have a way of rating happiness I think it's good design that to have to have an organism that's happy about eighty percent of the time and if it was a hundred percent of the time it would be like every like everybody's on drugs and and never and and and and everything collapses nothing works because everybody's just too happy do you think you've achieved that point eight optimal work there are times when I when I'm down and I you know and I think I mean I know that I'm chemically right I know that I've actually been programmed to be I to be depressed a certain amount of time and and and if that gets out of kilter and I'm more depressed and you know sometimes like
+and and and then i I found the from from parents I learned the idea of of altruist to other people as being more important than then when I get out of stuff myself
+I you know that I need to I need to be happy enough enough in order to be able to speed up service but I thought but I you know but I I came to a philosophy for finally that that I phrased as point eight is enough there was a TV show once called hate is enough which was about a you know somebody had eight kids but but I I say point a is enough which means if I can have a way of rating happiness I think it's good design that to have to have an organism that's happy about eighty percent of the time and if it was a hundred percent of the time it would be like every like everybody's on drugs and and never and and and and everything collapses nothing works because everybody's just too happy

+Q: do you think you've achieved that point eight optimal work

+A: there are times when
+I when I'm down and I you know and I think I mean I know that I'm chemically right I know that I've actually been programmed to be I to be depressed a certain amount of time and and and if that gets out of kilter and I'm more depressed and you know sometimes like